ifmcjthenknczny/quiz-app-vue/README.md

 ## Features

 - Ability to go back to any question and change given answer
-- Summary view of the user's score.
+- Summary view of the user's score and right/wrong answers
+- Summary graph of user's time spent on right/wrong answers
-- Showing answers so far during the quiz
+- Showing progress of the quiz
 - Automatically redirect to closest unanswered question after answering

 ## Setup